matek100/radio-student-schedule-scraper/README.md

 # radio-student-schedule-scraper
-Web scrapper writtin in python that scrapes the daily Radio Študent schedule.
+Web scrapper written in python that scrapes the daily Radio Študent schedule.